 We Offer Facial Trauma Injury Treatments for Patients Across King and Pierce Counties.

-If you require treatment for a facial trauma injury, contact one of our offices; we have four convenient locations in Auburn, WA, Federal Way, WA, Renton, WA, and Maple Valley, WA.
+If you require treatment for a facial trauma injury, contact one of our offices; we have five convenient locations in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, and Puyallup, WA.
 At Pacific Northwest Oral & Maxillofacial Surgeons, we understand the urgency required when treating facial trauma injuries, and in most cases, we will see you the same day you call, either at one of our convenient surgical offices or a nearby hospital (depending on the severity of your condition).
 If your injury is severe, make sure you seek emergency treatment immediately.
 For more information about facial trauma treatment, or to schedule an appointment, contact our office today.